Xraydylan/Arducam-OV2640-Pico-Package/README.md

 - convert byte array to JPEG
 - convert byte array to YUV (YUV422, with pattern 'YUYV')
 - convert YUV pixel to RGB pixel
+***
+## Not (yet) implemented
+- Continuous streaming mode

+***
+Note:This is the fist thing I actually intend to be publicly available and useful.
+Constructing criticism and tips are much appreciated.